-As noted above, the increasing importance of regional trading blocs, such as the new "borderless Europe," is now a reality.
+As already noted, the increasing importance of regional trading blocs, such as the new borderless Europe, is now a reality.
 The North American Free Trade Agreement (NAFTA) has created another similar bloc.
 In response to these two initiatives, the Asian nations are moving toward an equivalent arrangement.
 Also, one can anticipate some similar form of free trade agreement in South America at some point in the future.

-While it is too early yet to reach firm conclusions regarding the changes that free movement of labor will bring to the social fabric of Europe, it does seem reasonable to anticipate that despite emotional attachment to the concept of "national sovereignty," the importance of each existing individual nation-state will slowly decline.
+Although it is too early yet to reach firm conclusions regarding the changes that free movement of labor will bring to the social fabric of Europe, it does seem reasonable to anticipate that despite emotional attachment to the concept of national sovereignty, the importance of each existing individual nation-state will slowly decline.
 Indeed, one of the major goals of European integration is to arrive at common standards, a common currency, and a more common political system based on common values.
-At first glance, one might argue that the creation of the new Europe will result in a meganation.
+At first glance, one might argue that the creation of the new Europe will result in a new meganation.
 In strictly pragmatic terms, this may be the case.
 However, it remains to be seen whether the emotional attachment to Europe as an entity comes anywhere close to the historical attachment that residents of the European nation-states had for their individual countries.
-It seems that "Vive la France" now seems inappropriate.
+Despite the famous depth of emotion underlying "Vive la France," this traditional "Crie de Coeur" (or cry from the heart) of every French citizen, now seems to be increasingly inappropriate.
 Certainly, the effective elimination of borders will greatly facilitate travel flows.
 At the same time, it will, over time, greatly reduce national distinctiveness and thus the appeal of a particular country as a unique travel destination.

-Although speculative at this point, evidence exists that as a reaction to the decline of national identities, major metropolitan centers-or city-states-are rising in importance.
+Although speculative at this point, evidence exists that as a reaction to the decline of national identities, major metropolitan centers-or city-states-are rising in importance as competitive tourism destinations.
 These city-states, it is argued, may become the focal point both for economic development and for individual identity.
 Of direct relevance to tourism is the possibility that the new city-states may also become the primary basis for tourism destination development, branding, and promotion.
 Indeed, it can be argued that cities such as London, Rome, New York, Beijing, and a number of others have already achieved such a status.